A road-trip game that kept getting played.

 We kept playing it.
 Friends played it.
 A small following formed organically.
 The product worked — it had real, if small, traction.

 In May 2026, we picked it back up — this time to build something we think movie lovers would actually love.
-One week with Hyperagent as a design partner: a free GTM playbook, a redesigned post-game, a new share-string vocabulary, a Statistics rebuild, a Movie Identity Card system, a watchlist, a How-to-Play modal.
-We exported the resulting plans to Replit.
-Ten major redesigns shipped in a week.
+One week with Hyperagent as the design and strategy partner: a free GTM playbook, a redesigned post-game, a new share-string vocabulary, a Statistics rebuild, an identity card system (The Plaque), a watchlist, a How-to-Play modal.
+We exported the resulting plans to Replit as the build environment.
+Sixteen surfaces shipped in a week.

-The product playing today is the result of that week-long sprint — built by two people, with AI as the design partner and Replit as the build environment.
+The product playing today is the result of that week-long sprint — two humans, two AIs, and a budget of about $500 in tokens.

 We published a build-in-public case study covering every iteration, every correction, and every decision behind the redesign.
 Read it here ↗